blairious/TTT-Player/README.md

 ## Overview

 TTT Player is a console based application built as an excercise in simple computer strategy.
-This runs in the terminal of Linux, Mac, or Windows computers.
+This runs in the terminal of Linux computers.

 In this terminal-based game, the player is prompted to either place their piece first or second.
 Play then commenses on a Tic Tac Toe board where columns are numbered 1-3 and rows are lettered A-B.